LibreHealthIO/community-governance/TRADEMARK-POLICY.md

 # LibreHealth Trademark Policy

-Open source software from the LibreHealth community is free to copy, to modify and to distribute.
-It is licensed under the Mozilla Public License 2.0 with Healthcare Disclaimer (MPL 2.0 HD).
+Open source software from LibreHealth is free to copy, to modify and to distribute.
+It is licensed under the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/) with Healthcare Disclaimer (MPL 2.0 HD).

-Meanwhile, the trademarks for that software – including the "LibreHealth” word mark and the graphic logo on the top of this page – are kept as private property.
+Meanwhile, the trademarks for this software – including the "LibreHealth" wordmark and the graphic logo – are kept as private property.
 Trademarks are different than copyrights, particularly in an open source community such as LibreHealth.
-Trademarks can only be copied for certain specific purposes ("nominative fair use") and they cannot be modified in such a way as to confuse consumers about the origin of the FOSS software ("confusing similarity").
-(These trademark law terms are described more completely below.)
+Trademarks can only be copied for certain specific purposes ("nominative fair use") and cannot be modified in a way to confuse consumers about the origin of the FOSS software ("confusing similarity").
+These trademark law terms are described more completely below.

-Examples of FOSS trademarks: Linux, Eclipse, Apache, JBoss, MySQL, Firefox, Mozilla, Jaspersoft, Hadoop, Java, OpenOffice....
+Examples of FOSS trademarks: Linux, Eclipse, Apache, JBoss, MySQL, Firefox, Mozilla, Jaspersoft, Hadoop, Java, OpenOffice etc.

-"LibreHealth” is like those trademarks.
+"LibreHealth" is like those trademarks.
 It is a visible brand associated with high-quality open source software for healthcare.
-It is a brand that was created by our worldwide community.
+It is a brand created by our worldwide community.
 Our brand represents our collective pride and our reputation.
-We don't want anyone to misuse or misappropriate our brand.
-We want the value of our trademarks to accrue to the LibreHealth project and its participants as a whole.
+We do not want anyone to misuse or misappropriate our brand.
+We want the value of our trademarks to accrue to LibreHealth and its participants as a whole.

 Humanitech Inc. is a non-profit corporation that owns and manages all LibreHealth-related trademarks, service marks, and graphic logos in service of our volunteer community.
-As a US-based corporation, we have a legal responsibility and the authority to set guidelines for the use of our marks.
-This Trademark Policy outlines how we use our trademarks and logos to identify LibreHealth software developed and distributed by LibreHealth projects.
+As a US-based corporation, we have a legal responsibility and authority to set guidelines for the use of our marks.
+This Trademark Policy outlines how we use our trademarks and logos to identify software developed and distributed by LibreHealth and its products.

 The following information helps ensure our marks and logos are used in approved ways, while making it easy for the community we serve to understand the guidelines.
 If you have any questions about the use of logos or trademarks that are not addressed in these guidelines, feel free to contact us at community@librehealth.io.